mobitrendz/fastapi-backend-template/README.md

-# FastAPI Enterprise Backend Template
+# FastAPI AI-Optimized Enterprise Backend Template

 A production-ready foundation for scalable web applications leveraging **FastAPI**, **SQLModel**, and **Alembic**.
 This template is engineered for high-performance Python 3.14+ environments, utilizing **uv** for deterministic dependency management and **Docker Compose** for full-stack orchestration.